 Level 7 technology:

-The top-of-the-line technology, level 7 hearing aids are the best there is.
+This line features premium, top-of-the-line technology.
 These hearing aids automatically adapt to your surroundings.
 So, if you’re at a concert, seeing a play or watching a live sports event, you can focus on the sounds you want to hear without adjusting your hearing aids.
 Plus, these hearing aids reduce unwanted noise from other directions, even if it’s behind you.
-Level 7 hearing aids help you to keep your finger on the pulse all the time.
+Level 7 hearing aids help you to keep your finger on the pulse.

 Hearing Aid Features: